In Texas, the Greatest Risk to Workers Is the Heat

 There are two different heat-related illnesses that you may experience if you are subject to high temperatures for an extended period of time.
 These two illnesses are called heatstroke and heat exhaustion.
 It is important to know and be aware of the symptoms and what to look for in case you start to not feel well or notice a coworker or friend who may not feel well while working in the heat.
 Below, we will go over signs and symptoms of both a heatstroke and heat exhaustion.

-If you have suffered any type of construction site accident or worksite injury, the Law Offices of Pat Maloney is here to help you.
+If you have suffered any type of construction site accident or worksite injury, Pat Maloney: Accident & Injury Attorney is here to help you.
 Pat Maloney, a San Antonio worksite accident lawyer, is a Board Certified specialist in personal injury law, and is ready to offer you the best legal advice possible.
 His legal team will inform you of your rights as a Texas employee and ensure that these rights remain protected at all times.
 Call our office or submit our contact form to schedule a free consultation today.